wp-cool-tools/quick-featured-images/README.txt

 == Changelog ==

+= 13.7.5 =
+* fixed: Default featured images based on categories could be assigned late or incorrectly when saving posts.
+* bumped required WordPress to 5.6

 = 13.7.4 =
 * fixed Authenticated (Editor+) SQL Injection via delete_orphaned() reported by Jonas Benjamin Friedli at Wordfence.
 Thank you for this!